estan/mjc/README.md

     java -cp mjc.jar:lib/* mjc.ARMMain foo.java -S

 where `foo.java` is the MiniJava source file to be compiled, or use the `mjc` script.
-The availble command line options are:
+The available command line options are:

     usage: mjc infile [options]
      -g         print abstract syntax tree (GraphViz)